Techniques as demonstrated at Oklahoma City Workshop

 - Therapist’s elbows hook pec fascia and move tissue laterally to open up front line

-- With client’s arms abducted to 135º, she begins externally and internally rotating her arms
+- With client’s arms abducted to 135º, client begins externally and internally rotating both arms

 Repeat 2-3 minutes and assess for improved shoulder rotation

-- Therapist grasps client’s left wrist and begins internally and externally rotating client’s right arm
+- Therapist grasps client’s left wrist and begins internally and externally rotating client’s left arm

-- Therapist’s forearm contacts the pec minor muscle at the corcoid process and resists external arm rotation
+- Therapist’s forearm contacts the pec minor muscle at the coracoid process and resists external arm rotation

 Repeat for 2 -3 minutes and reassess for improved soft tissue mobility